 Serval themes revealed themselves in the public input process.
-Committee members, residents, and visitors all express a desire to maintain the playground and active recreation fields, while at the same time, continuing to grow and expand the opportunities in the park, such as adding more variety of passive facilities types.
+Committee members, residents, and visitors all express a desire to maintain access to Broadway Lake, while at the same time, continuing to grow and expand the opportunities in the parks, such as adding more variety of passive facilities types.
 Respondents requested more unprogrammed space for walking and general activities/event space.
-The limiting factor of current facilities use is size.